 So how is this going to affect the purchaser of a property in these areas?
 Is insurance really that important?

-Firstly, if you are getting finance through a bank or any other financier, there is the requirement that the property being purchased is insured.
-If you do not have insurance, then you are not going to be able to get your finance, and without finance, you cannot purchase.
+As a purchaser, if you are requiring finance through a bank or any other financier, there is the requirement that the property being purchased is insured.
+If you are unable to obtain insurance, you are not going to be able to get your finance, and without finance, you cannot purchase.

-I remember vividly the earthquakes in Canterbury, not just the devastation and loss, but also the problems that purchasers had in purchasing property.
+I remember vividly the earthquakes in Canterbury, not just the devastation and loss, but the problems purchasers had obtaining insurance for their chosen property.
 Insurance companies issued an embargo and refused to issue insurance for quite some time.
 The embargo on insurance meant that purchasers could not settle.
 It caused purchasers to default on their contracts and suffer the penalties that followed.
 Without insurance, the purchasers could not get their finance, and without finance they could not settle.

-In addition, anyone who had received a quote only, and not a “Certificate of Insurance” also ended up in default when an earthquake of a large magnitude occurred.
-Overnight the insurance companies issued an embargo, and a quote was not sufficient to obtain insurance.
-However, those with full “Certificates of Insurance” were safe.
+A purchaser ready to settle on their new home but had received an insurance quote only, and not a “Certificate of Insurance” ended up in default when an earthquake of a large magnitude occurred close to settlement.
+This is because overnight the insurance companies would announce an embargo, resulting in the quote being insufficient to obtain full cover.
+However, those with full “Certificates of Insurance” were able to settle on time.

-While the temporary halt on new policies by AA Insurance may affect some, there is no reason to think that this might not extend to further insurance companies which could cause havoc, once again, to the ability to purchase property in New Zealand.
+While the temporary halt on new policies by AA Insurance may affect some, it is possible that this may extend to other insurance companies which could cause havoc, once again, to the ability to purchase property in New Zealand.

 It is absolutely imperative that purchasers obtain insurance for their property prior to confirming the Contract.